voborgus/lmru--tech/content/en/values/people.md

 ### 5. Your job is safe, your role is not.

-* We support new skills development.
+* We constantly develop our skills and can choose any direction.
-* You can change the role or team in the company.
-We are open to it.
+* We can ask colleagues to be a mentor.

 #### Practices & rituals:
 *[internal rotation](../glossary/#internal-rotation)*